Symbian9/qmapshack-doc-wiki/AxMaintainAutoPages.md

 [TOC]
 - - -

+_Attention: This page contains examples for formatting links.
+The anchors of these links don't exist.
+The links therefore are classified as "__Broken__" by the script `LinkCheck.sh`!_

 # Recommendations for editing QMS Wiki pages

 This page is a collection of recommendations for people editing the QMS manual.